Voultapher/Presentations/cppcon2017WebService/present.md

 <!-- .element: class="fragment" -->

 Note:
-- Let us now compare a big productivity factor, their compile time.
+- Let us now compare a big productivity factor, their incremental compile time.
 - Note, the results are the 90 percentile compiled with clang 4. >>
 - uWebSockets is linked as dynamic library, making it a breeze to work with. >>
 - I couldn't get IncludeOS to build as Debug,